 To register make an appointment at your local KvK office – it’s possible to do this online at the kvk.nl website.
 The KvK has offices in each major Dutch city.

-In Amsterdam the KvK office is located at De Ruyterkade 5 (just west of central station) and is open from 0830 to 1700 on weekdays.
+Chamber of Commerce (KvK) office in Amsterdam: This is located at De Ruyterkade 5, 1013 AA Amsterdam (just west of central station) and is open from 0830-1700 Monday to Friday.

 You will need to have your BSN number (Burger Service Nummer) at hand, bring a form of ID such as a passport and have a rough projection of the revenue and costs your new business will have.
 Even as a sole trader you can give your business a specific name, as long as it is unique in the Dutch company register (handelsregister).

-Registering a new business at the Dutch Chamber of Commerce costs €50 which can only paid by debit card.
+Registering a new business at the Dutch Chamber of Commerce costs €75 which can only paid by debit or credit card.

 There are 2 routes you can go for your new business: